CYP4F2: The CYP4F subfamily

 The CYP4F subfamily of CYP enzymes exhibits diverse metabolic specificities, but is characterized by the ω-hydroxylation of very long-chain fatty acids (VLCFA), eicosanoids, lipophilic (fat-soluble) vitamins, and hydroxyeicosatetraenoic acids (HETEs).
 The cytochrome P450 4F2 protein is an enzyme also known as "leukotriene-B_{4} ω-hydroxylase 1", because it starts the process of inactivating and degrading leukotriene B_{4} (LTB4), a potent mediator of inflammation, by ω-hydroxylating it to 20-hydroxy-LTB4.

-CYP4F2 and CYP4F3 catalyze the ω-hydroxylation of pro- and anti-inflammatory leukotrienes, modulating their biological activities.
-CYP4F8 and CYP4F12 are involved in the metabolism of prostaglandins, endoperoxides, and arachidonic acid, regulating their inflammatory and vascular effects.
-CYP4F11 and CYP4F12 also metabolize VLCFA and display a unique feature in the CYP4F subfamily, as they are able to hydroxylate xenobiotics such as certain amphetamines, opioids, and macrolide antibiotics.
-As of 2024, the functional roles of CYP4X and CYP4Z subfamilies remains not fully characterized.
-CYP4X gene expression is predominantly associated with the brain and the neurovascular regions, suggesting involvement in neurological disorders.
-CYP4Z is mainly expressed in the mammary gland, and its expression is up-regulated in breast cancer, implying a role in tumorigenesis.
-The CYP4 family of genes is characterized by a wide range of physiological functions of the enzymes and varied gene expression patterns.
-However, despite this diversity, there is a notable consistency in the structure of the substrates they act upon.
-This implies that while each enzyme within the CYP4 family may perform different tasks and be expressed differently, they all interact with similar types of substrates.
+CYP4F2 and CYP4F3 catalyze the omega-hydroxylation of pro- and anti-inflammatory leukotrienes, modulating their biological activities.
+Other CYP4F subfamily members have related but distinct roles: CYP4F8 and CYP4F12 metabolize prostaglandins and arachidonic acid, while CYP4F11 and CYP4F12 can also hydroxylate xenobiotics such as certain drugs.
+The related CYP4X and CYP4Z subfamilies remain classified as "orphan" enzymes with incompletely characterized physiological functions.

 The CYP4F subfamily plays a role in the development of cancer.
 Enzymes such as CYP4F2 and CYP4F3B convert arachidonic acid into 20-Hydroxyeicosatetraenoic acid (20-HETE), an eicosanoid metabolite of arachidonic acid.
 This metabolite impacts the progression of tumors, the formation of new blood vessels (angiogenesis), and the regulation of blood pressure in blood vessels and kidneys.

 CYP4F2 within the subfamily

-As for the CYP4F2, besides its role in degrading LTB4, this enzyme is also involved in the metabolism of various endogenous substrates such as fatty acids, eicosanoids, and numerous fat-soluble vitamins.

-It controls the bioavailability of vitamin E.

-The enzyme also controls the bioavailability of Vitamin K, a co-factor required for blood to clot.
+Beyond its role in degrading LTB4, CYP4F2 metabolizes various endogenous substrates including fatty acids, eicosanoids, and fat-soluble vitamins.
+It regulates the bioavailability of vitamin E by catalyzing the rate-limiting step in vitamin E catabolism, and also regulates the bioavailability of vitamin K, a co-factor required for blood clotting.

-Gene polymorphisms (variations) in the CYP4F2 affect enzymatic activity, i.e., the ability of the enzyme to metabolize its substrates.
-The variations in the gene which affect the bioavailability of vitamin K also affect the dosing of vitamin K antagonists such as warfarin, coumarin, or acenocoumarol.
+Gene polymorphisms in CYP4F2 affect enzymatic activity.
+Variations that alter vitamin K bioavailability also affect the dosing of vitamin K antagonists such as warfarin, coumarin, or acenocoumarol.

-The enzyme also regulates the bioactivation of certain drugs, such as the anti-parasitic prodrug pafuramidine, into its active form, furamidine, by catalyzing the initial oxidative O-demethylation of pafuramidine by human liver microsomes.
-Pafuramidine could undergo first-pass biotransformation in the intestine, as well as in the liver.

-The enzyme also plays a role in renal water homeostasis.
+CYP4F2 also regulates the bioactivation of certain drugs, such as the anti-parasitic prodrug pafuramidine, by catalyzing the initial oxidative O-demethylation in human liver and intestinal microsomes to produce its active form, furamidine.
+The enzyme additionally plays a role in renal water homeostasis through its production of 20-HETE.